selivni/sslr_opt/README.md

 An optimized imlementation of the SSLR effect

-Only SSLR here, no optimizations
+Only SSLR in this branch, no optimizations